mpdroid/hat-api/README.md

 # Sorting Hat API

 The Sorting Hat API provides rest services to assign pledges to Hogwarts houses using the "Rules of the Hat".
-The API is consumed by the [Sorting Hat](https://goo.gl/2Dwjh5) Web App.
+The API is consumed by the [Sorting Hat](https://goo.gl/2Dwjh5) Web App ([repo](https://github.com/mpdroid/hat-web/blob/master/README.md)).

 ## Upload a roster file
 ### /roster